rekalogika/rekalogika.dev/docs/file-bundle/10-mandatory-file.md

 or the developer is expected to fix the problem.

 The `MissingFile` object is an implementation of the [null object pattern](https://martinfowler.com/eaaCatalog/specialCase.html).
-It should not cause a fatal error, unless the caller is trying to operate on it that would cause a permanent effect, like saving it to an entity.
+It appears to your application like a normal file, and should not cause a fatal error; unless you are trying to operate on it that would cause a permanent effect, like saving it to an entity.

 `MissingFile` is also an `Exception`, but is not thrown by the framework.
 You can treat it as a regular exception, including getting the stack trace from it.